-4.2.2.5.2.13.
+4.2.2.5.2.13.4.2.2.5.2.12.
 Ceiling Fans.
-If ceiling fans are included in the Rated Home, they shall also be included in the Reference Home.
+If Where the number of ceiling fans are included in the Rated Home is equal to or greater than the number of Bedrooms plus one, they shall also be included in the Reference Home.
 The number of Bedrooms plus one (Nbr+1) ceiling fans shall be assumed in both the Reference Home and the Rated Home.
 A daily ceiling fan operating schedule equal to 10.5 full-load hours shall be assumed in both the Reference Home and the Rated Home during months with an average outdoor temperature greater than 63 °F. The cooling thermostat (but not the heating thermostat) shall be set up by 0.5 °F in both the Reference and Rated Home during these months.